-From t-shirts and football shirts, to bags and umbrellas, our custom-made, heat transfers can be applied to almost any type of fabric – With minimum order quantities starting from just 25 of the same design, we can produce small and large quantities in a wide variety of finishes, including block-colour, plastisol-based transfers, and multi-colour, photo-quality, DST heat transfers.
+From t-shirts and football shirts, to bags and umbrellas, custom-made heat transfers can be applied to almost any type of fabric.
+There are a wide variety of finishes available, including block-colour, plastisol-based transfers, and multi-colour, photo-quality, DST heat transfers.

 What Are Custom Heat Transfers?